How to Install Honey Bees in Their New Hive

 My 10,000 bees came packed in this special cage called a Bee-Bus.

 My package of bees came packed in this Bee-Bus.
-I've never used one of the commonly-used wooden cages, but I think this is probably a great improvement on the wooden variety.
+While I've never used one of the commonly-used wooden cages, I think this is probably a great improvement on the wooden variety.

 The Bee-Bus has plastic mesh sides that are thick enough to prevent stinging through the cage.
 I hadn't even thought about them being able to sting through the screened side of the wooden cage.
 Yikes!
 Yes, let's use a Bee-Bus!